exscape/Noita-damagelog/README.md

 * Start or continue your game.
 The help screen will pop up (once!).

 If you continue a previous game, damage taken prior to installing the mod won't be shown.

+# Changelog

+# v0.9 (2024-06-08)

+**New features / improvements:**

+* Allow combining damage to previous rows (e.g. when you're hit by an enemy while on fire, there won't be multiple "fire" rows but the same one will be reused)
+* Allow combining damage of different types *from a single source* to one row (e.g. the Slimeball/Limanuljaska -- the green slimy monsters that hit with both projectile and explosion damage).
+Hover the damage number to view details.
+* Add "log healing" setting.
+Off by default as it's only really useful with Healing Bolt (not *any* other form of healing including Deadly Heal, Circle of Vigour, hearts, ...)

+**Bug fixes:**

+* Don't show current HP as 1 after you've died
+* Fix cursed area damage (e.g. between PWs) source showing as "Holy Mountain"
+* Fix possible log data corruption due to an oversight with quote replacement
+* A few other minor fixes behind the scenes that probably won't be noticed

+# v0.8 (2024-04-28)

+Initial public release.
+(Though I made no release announcement, so it probably has 0 users.)

 # FAQ (that nobody has actually asked yet)